priyankachaurasiaa/Noida_Vegetable_Market_Analysis/README.md

 The dashboard provides an easy-to-navigate interface for exploring the data, visualizing price trends, and understanding the impact on different income groups.
 We encourage you to explore the dashboard for a more interactive experience.

 ## Conclusion

 After analyzing the data on vegetable prices in Noida and nearby markets, significant variations in the prices of seasonal and non-seasonal vegetables were observed.
 These variations could be attributed to factors such as transportation costs, supply and demand dynamics, and government policies.
 Families in the low-income group were found to be more affected by price increases, with an average inflation rate of 5% over the study period.

 ## Contact Information

-For inquiries or further information, please contact Priyanka_Chaurasia at priyankachaurasia7050@gmail.com
+For inquiries or further information, please contact Priyanka_Kumari_Chaurasia at priyankachaurasia7050@gmail.com